jax-ml/jax/docs/jax-101/02-jitting.md

 1) We defined `selu_jit` as the compiled version of `selu`.

-2) We ran `selu_jit` once on `x`.
+2) We called `selu_jit` once on `x`.
 This is where JAX does its tracing -- it needs to have some inputs to wrap in tracers, after all.
 The jaxpr is then compiled using XLA into very efficient code optimized for your GPU or TPU.
-Subsequent calls to `selu_jit` will now use that code, skipping our old Python implementation entirely.
+Finally, the compiled code is executed to satisfy the call.
+Subsequent calls to `selu_jit` will use the compiled code directly, skipping the python implementation entirely.

 (If we didn't include the warm-up call separately, everything would still work, but then the compilation time would be included in the benchmark.
 It would still be faster, because we run many loops in the benchmark, but it wouldn't be a fair comparison.)